OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 Before you can access data from your external database, you must have the correct access information to create a connection from ODC Portal to your external database.
 Contact your database administrator to get access information.
 The apps in ODC can be in several stages, such as Development, QA, and Production.
 If you want your app to use different databases depending on the stage, you should set up a connection for each stage.

-Here is an overview of how to use external database in ODC:
+Here is an overview of how to use an external database in ODC:

 1. In ODC Portal, **admins** create and test connections to an external database.
 2. In ODC Portal, **admins** select the entities and attributes you want developers to use in ODC apps.
 3. In ODC Studio, **developers** add the entities as public elements and develop the app.

-## Allow developers to manage connections to external database
+## Allow developers to manage connections to an external database

 By default, only users with the administrator role can manage connections and select entities.
 If you want to give your developers the same, you need to grant developers the following permissions: